tdgriffith/IMECE-2021_adaptive-UIO/README.md

 > https://doi.org/10.1016/j.bspc.2021.102765

 ## Reference
 If you find this repo useful in your research, please cite our work.
-Gotta get those rookie numbers up.
 ```
 @article{GRIFFITH2021102765,
 title = {System identification methods for dynamic models of brain activity},